daoshengmu/vulkan-android/README.md

 # vulkan-android
 The purpose of this project is in order to provide step-by-step examples of learning Vulkan.
 The current examples work well on Android phones which are capable for Vulkan.
-They have been confirmed running well in AndroidStudio.
-(Maybe I would make they also be able to run on Mac OS platform in the near future.)
+They have been confirmed running well in AndroidStudio. (*Maybe I would consider making it support macOS platform soon.*)

+## Support Platforms
+- [x] **Android**: Android Studio 4.0, API 29, NDK 21, Gradle 6.1.1
+- [ ] **macOS**
+- [ ] **Windows**

-## Setup instructions
+## Setup Instructions
 *Clone.*
 ```
 git clone git@github.com:daoshengmu/vulkan-android.git